New E.D. 360

 Developing collaborative relationships and explore approaches towards collective impact on community challenges

-The New E.D.
-360 2022 Cohort represents a wide array of nonprofits and nonprofit subsets from civic engagement and mental health organizations to affordable housing advocacy and youth organizations.
+The 2023 New E.D.
+360 Cohort represents a wide array of nonprofits and nonprofit subsets from wraparound support and organizing to arts & culture organizations.

 About the Cohort Facilitator, Nelson Layag